How to Dispose of Make-up, Batteries & more

 Proper Disposal of Unwanted Medicine

-The South Carolina Department of Health and Environment has put together this great resource for additional information and resources on disposal of medications:
+The FDA has put together this great resource for additional information and resources on disposal of medications:

 Find a Women's Shelter